HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 | COUNTY | County-level FIPS code | County-level FIPS code | string | ... | 001 - 840 | None | 0 |
 | CENSUSAREA | land area | land area in square miles | float64 | ... | 1.999 - 145504.789 | nan | 0 |

+#### ADD IN DATA FOR REPLICATION (ADD)

 ### Prior observations

-Prior experience with the study area, prior data collection, or prior observation of the data can compromise the validity of a study, e.g. through p-hacking.
-Therefore, disclose any prior experience or observations at the time of study pre-registration here, with example text below:

-At the time of this study pre-registration, the authors had _____ prior knowledge of the geography of the study region with regards to the ____ phenomena to be studied.
+At the time of this study pre-registration, the authors had examined the python code and data from the original study and modified the code to reproduce the original results in a current environment.
-This study is related to ____ prior studies by the authors
+This study is related to 0 prior studies by the authors.

-For each primary data source, declare the extent to which authors had already engaged with the data:

-- [ ] no data collection has started
-- [ ] pilot test data has been collected, but will not be analyzed
-- [ ] data collection is in progress and data has not been observed
-- [ ] data collection is in progress and __% of data has been observed
-- [ ] data collection is complete and data has been observed.
-Explain how authors have already manipulated / explored the data.

-For each secondary source, declare the extent to which authors had already engaged with the data:

-- [ ] data is not available yet
-- [ ] data is available, but only metadata has been observed
-- [ ] metadata and descriptive statistics have been observed
-- [ ] metadata and a subset or sample of the full dataset have been observed
-- [ ] the full dataset has been observed.
-Explain how authors have already manipulated / explored the data.
+We have already thoroughly observed datasets (1) through (4), as we have already reproduced the original study.
+Specifically, we imported the data used by Spielman et al into a python script, and then used pygris to pull analogous data directly from the census into python.
+We checked that our data and Spielman et al's data were equivalent despite coming from different sources, and then conducted Spielman et al's analysis on our new data.

+ADD IN NOTE FOR OTHER DATA --> to be used in replication

-### Threats to validity
+### Threats to validity (ADD)

 Given the research design and primary data to be collected and/or secondary data to be used, discuss common threats to validity and the approach to mitigating those threats, with an emphasis on geographic threats to validity.